Brock Dundee and I returned to New York.

 "You'll be in it."

-The two of us hugged and the next day he was gone.
+The two of us hugged and the next day Brock was gone.

-I became gone too and spent a week in Bannok with Angie and Fenway.
-She cried at my leaving.
+I became gone too and spent a week in Bannok with Angie and my first wife.
+My daughter cried at my departure.
 I cried too.
 Her mother had only spoke to me twice and I considered myself lucky not to have been stabbed in my sleep.

-Fenway, Mam, and I had a good month in SriRacha.
+Fenway, Mam, and I spenttwo weeks in SriRacha.
 We ate fish every night.
 When I visited Angie again, Mam and I had a big fight.
 I was deaf to everyone, but my kids.

-August went fast in New York.
+August passed fast in New York.
 I worked five days a week on 47th Street and went to Fort Tilden on the weekends.

 I called Brock.